SaxoBank/openapi-samples-js/instruments/instrument-retrieval/README.md

 This example downloads all instruments of AssetType Stock, Future and Option.
 It respects the default limit of 60 requests per minute.

+This example is really only intended for server applications serving many clients concurrently, or scraping books of a lot of instruments.
+The preferred solution for individual apps would be to use the regular search as shown in the [Search example](https://github.com/SaxoBank/openapi-samples-js/tree/master/instruments/instrument-search).